 An introduction by Dr. Seog Oh

 ATLAS is an experiment to search for the origin of mass and to study beyond the standard model.
-The experiment utilizes LHC (Large Hadron Collider) at CERN (European high energy facility).
-The experiment will begin its data taking in year 2006.
+The experiment utilizes LHC (Large Hadron Collider) at CERN (European Center for Nuclear Research).
+The experiment will begin its data taking in year 2008.

 The center of mass energy of LHC is 14 TeV, about 7 times higher then the most powerful present collider at Fermi National Lab.
 In the accelerator two proton beams circulate in opposite direction, which collide at several intersection regions.